cobwebos/docs/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

 	            Console.WriteLine("Preview URL: {0}", previewEndpoint);

-	            // Get a thumbnail preview of a live feed.
 	            // When Live Encoding is enabled, you can now get a preview of the live feed as it reaches the Channel.
 	            // This can be a valuable tool to check whether your live feed is actually reaching the Channel.

-	            string thumbnailUri = new UriBuilder
+	            // The thumbnail is exposed via the same end-point as the Channel Preview URL. string thumbnailUri = new UriBuilder
 	            {
 	                Scheme = Uri.UriSchemeHttps,